alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 # QuickDesk Lite Coding Changelog
 ***
+### 29/06/2022
+*Some blocks of code still need to be cleaned.*
+*The relation between `Contract` and `Software` will be modified to a __ManyToMany__ as it was before.
+The modification that has been made a few days ago wasn't correct and needs to be fixed.*

+* Modifications have been made in `UserEndPointController` => Methods have been implemented and will be tested.
+* A few modifications have been made in `CommentService and CommentServiceImpl` -> `TicketException` has been added in the `updateComment` method.
+* A few modifications have been made in `TicketService and TicketServiceImpl`.
+* All the previous controllers have been deleted and recreated in the following package : `controller.admin`.
+* Creation of a new method in `TicketRepository` => `getClosedTickets`.
+This method will retrieve all closed tickets.
+The same method has been created in `TicketService and TicketServiceImpl`.
+* `TicketController` and `TicketCategoryController` have been implemented.
+They will be tested once all the controllers will be finished since many entities are linked to each other.

+*Since there is a service managing the default values such as ticket categories and etc, i need to take into consideration the fact that if you delete a value which is set as default that the user ticket creation process won't work.
+Should i prevent admins to delete default values without setting another value as default ?
+This functionality will be thought of once all the admin controllers will be finished.*
+***
 ### 27/06/2022
 *A few refactors have been done.
 I'm also "cleaning" the code.
 Implementation of exception handling : `NotFoundException` classes now all extend "Exception" and are implemented in their respective `Service and ServiceImpl`.
 Error handling will be implemented once exception handling is functional.
 Cleaning the code allowed me to finalize many methods that weren't aswell.*